michaelnisi/troubled/data/posts/2018/podest.md

 {
   "title": "Why Another Podcast App",
   "description": "The market for podcast apps might be saturated.
-Why another one?", "template": "article.pug",
+Why make another one?", "template": "article.pug",
-  "date": "2018-10-01",
+  "date": "2018-10-19",
   "path": "2018/10"
 }

-Busy releasing my new podcast app on the App Store, I’m reminded of just how many podcast apps exist.
-Why exactly did I write one in the first place?
-Does this choir of apps, offering themselves in the search results, ask for another contender, pleading for its use?
-Faced with marketing blurb fabrication pressure to climb these ranks, I doubt it.
-Isn’t it a waste of energy, when so many developers are pouring their energy and time into similar products?
-Only an idiot would go solo on a podcast app.
+Promoting my new podcast app, available on the [App Store](https://itunes.apple.com/us/app/podest/id794983364), I’m reminded of just how many podcast apps there are now.
+Searching the term “podcast” in the store, you are faced with a wall of podcast players.
+I came for glory, not for squeezing my hard work into this saturated space.
+Does this choir of apps, blaring their unique selling propositions, need another voice in its cacophony?

 I remember listening to my first podcasts on my computer, which sounds weird now, like eating soup with a fork.
 Among the first shows I’ve followed, come the iPhone, were [StackOverflow](https://stackoverflow.blog/2008/04/17/podcast-1/), [The Book Review Podcast](https://www.nytimes.com/column/book-review-podcast) from [The New York Times](https://www.nytimes.com), and, Chris Lydon’s, true founding father of podcasting, [Radio Open Source](http://radioopensource.org).
 I fondly remember immersing myself into [Chaos Radio Express](https://cre.fm) and my then beloved [Küchenradio](https://www.kuechenstud.io/kuechenradio/), pioneering German shows, back in 2010.
 Podcasts are a personal medium, indeed.